Tenure & Promotion Portfolio, November 2020

 In November of 2010 I began working at Providence College’s Phillips Memorial Library as a Library Commons Assistant I. In addition to my regular responsibilities I sought out projects for the Research and Education department creating and updating LibGuides and co-teaching library instruction sessions.
 Shortly after I began in the James P. Adams library at Rhode Island College as an adjunct faculty member in the reference department.

 Currently I am a Reference Librarian at the James P. Adams library at Rhode Island College.
-I am liaison to the Anthropology, Environmental Studies, Gender and Women’s Studies and Sociology departments, and co-chair of the Rhode Island Open Textbook Initiative.
+I am liaison to the Africana Studies program, Anthropology department, Environmental Studies program, Gender and Women’s Studies program, Justice Studies program, Psychology department, School of Social Work and the Sociology department.
+I am also co-chair of the Rhode Island Open Textbook Initiative.